 Some allowances or benefits are exempt from taxes.
 There is no need to use the discretionary scope for those allowances or benefits.
 You can use the discretionary scope for cases that are not exempt from taxes.
 You can think of:

-- Christmas packages and other small gifts (not the fruit basket in case of illness)
+- Christmas gifts and other small gifts (not the fruit basket in case of illness)

 - Parking, ferry and toll fees for a private car (with the exception of a company car)